alankrantas/pxt-DHT11_DHT22/README.md

 ## Powering up issue

 The DHT modlue might not be responsive if you query it immediatly after powering up.
 In this case you'll need to manually restart micro:bit while connecting to power, or add a small delay (like **basic.pause(100)**) in "on start" block.

+The driver also checks if the sensor respond to protocol before querying (in case the sensor somehow disconnected).
+This result can be read by using a block in the advanced panel called "Last query sensor responding?".
+(Note: the querying function may still freeze if the sensor disconnected right in the 20-30ms querying process.)

 ## License